thecoducer/investment-portfolio-tracker/README.md

 1. Click the "Refresh Holdings" button
 2. Browser will open for Zerodha OAuth authentication
 3. Log in and authorize the app
-4. Token is cached for future use
+4. Token is cached securely with encryption for future use

 ### Subsequent Use
 - Cached tokens are automatically used (valid for ~24 hours)
 - Manual refresh if token expires
-- Auto-refresh every 2 seconds for UI updates
+- Auto-refresh every 60 seconds (configurable)
-- LTP updates every 60 seconds (configurable)
+- Real-time status updates via Server-Sent Events (SSE)

 ### Features in Action

-**Search & Filter**: Type in the search box to filter holdings by symbol or account
+**Search & Filter**: Type in the search box to filter holdings by symbol or account.
+Empty tables are automatically hidden.

 **Theme Toggle**: Click the theme button (🌙/☀️) to switch between dark and light modes

-**Privacy Mode**: Click the eye button (👁️) to blur sensitive financial data - perfect for screen sharing or presentations
+**Privacy Mode**: Click the eye button (👁️) to blur sensitive financial data - perfect for screen sharing or presentations.
+Colors and animations are disabled in privacy mode.

 **Active SIPs**: View all your systematic investment plans with:
 - Fund name (displayed in uppercase)